ciscosparkopensource/bots/README.md

-# Open Source Bots for Cisco Spark 🤖
+# Open Source Bots and Utilities for Cisco Spark 🤖

-This reposistory represents a listing of Open Source Bots that have been contributed by the [Cisco Spark for Developers](https://developer.ciscospark.com) community.
+This repository represents a listing of Open Source Bots that have been contributed by the [Cisco Spark for Developers](https://developer.ciscospark.com) community.

 We understand that there is no one size fits all solution when it comes to Bots and Integrations.
 Some customers will choose extend the functionality of Spark using the [Spark Depot](https://depot.ciscospark.com) directly, while others will use an Application Integration service such as Built.io or Kore.ai.
 While others will opt to build and host their own Bots.

 This project is designed to address that need, this repository contains free and open source Bot projects for various enterprise applications.

 - [x] Free, Open Source and completely customisable
-- [x] Easy to Deploy in your preffered environment with a Dockerfile and add to Heroku button included in every repository
+- [x] Easy to Deploy in your prefered environment with a Dockerfile and add to Heroku button included in every repository
 - [x] New functionality based on community contributions

 ### Best Practice